jieyouxu/Rust-Notes/src/content/basic-types/index.md

 performed within `unsafe {}` blocks, to opt-out of the borrow-checker.
 It is up to the programmer, then, to ensure memory safety and coherence within `unsafe` blocks.

+### Arrays, Vectors and Slices

+Rust has three basic types for representing a contiguous sequence of values in